RxAnte/php-app-bootstrap/documentation/register-bindings.md

 (new Boot())
     ->start()
-    ->buildContainer([RegisterBindings::class, 'register'])
+    // You can use a callable, or a path that has callable classes here ->buildContainer([RegisterBindings::class, 'register'])
     // ...etc.
 ```

-The argument can be any callable.
 The callable will receive one argument, which is an instance of `RxAnte\AppBootstrap\Dependencies\Bindings` which can be used to set up the bindings.

 As an example, the `RegisterBindings` class from above will look something like this: